Skip to main content

 Conversation ID

-Identifier of the Conversation to use (refers to a channel, team, direct message)
+The unique identifier of the conversation (refers to a channel, team, or direct message).

 20:Tc8kzfj3VF7CX9grVLyNeuH-kt2HkTldtNQm_U_dgSE3@thread.tacv2